 Suggested reading materials will also be made available on our online platform a few days before the start of the event and will help participants prepare for their active involvement and contributions to the successful attainment of event’s objectives.

 This learning initiative has been designed for mid to senior level tax officials who are involved and/or have experience with the compliance risk management, risk analysis, supervision, control and/or audit functions within their administrations.

 Participants are expected to take an active part in the event’s activities.
 The success of the learning initiative is directly dependent on the participants’ active engagement in the discussions and group work.
-In view of the interactive nature of the event, it will be helpful if participants have a good command of the English language as there are no interpretation services planned, other than possible interpretation (into Serbo-Croatian) on the day when risk models will be discussed.
+In view of the interactive nature of the event, it will be helpful if participants have a good command of the English language as there are no interpretation services planned.

 Norman Gillanders, CEF Associate Fellow

 Norman was head of strategic planning and operations policy in the Irish Revenue service at the level of assistant commissioner.
 He led the restructuring of the Irish Revenue by designing, setting up and running the first of its new regions and was one of the key managers in the overall restructuring of the organization.
 He implemented a new business model for managing PAYE (employee payroll taxation) and led the development of the Irish Revenue's compliance strategy.
 As part of this strategy, Irish Revenue launched its REAP system for computer-driven risk screening of businesses to improve targeting of compliance interventions.